clp-json quick-start#

 To search your compressed logs from CLP’s UI, open http://localhost:4000 in your browser (if you changed webui.host or webui.port in etc/clp-config.yml, use the new values).

-The image above shows the search page after running a query.
-The numbered circles correspond to the following features:
+Figure 3 shows the search page after running a query.

-2. The timeline shows the number of results across the time range of your query.
+5. The search results timeline.
+After a query, the timeline will show the number of results across the time range of your query.

-• You can click and drag to zoom into a time range, or use the time range filter in (4).
+• You can click and drag to zoom into a time range.

 Note